chantzos/__/README.md

 the user has the responsibility.
 ...

+## EPILOGUE
-As it has beem said, still it can't built and maintain, that unix like environment.
+As it has beef said, still it can't built and maintain, that unix like environment.
 But this knowledge exists, developed by the fellows at linuxfromscratch.org and it feels like as a duty (though a pleasant one) to re-initialize the code, but (right now):